-An independently-operated whistleblowing facility is provided for use by our employees, suppliers and members of the public.
+An independently-operated whistleblowing facility and on Ethics Defender web-based platform (see page 33 of the integrated report) is provided for use by our employees, suppliers and members of the public.
 Monthly reports from the service providers are received by the Executive: Risk, Assurance and Sustainability and where necessary investigated and appropriate action taken.
 The Social and Ethics Committee receives a quarterly report on whistleblowing activity and actions taken where required.